anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 Interoperability considerations: There are no known interoperability problems regarding this media format.

-Published specification: This draft.
+Published specification: This document.

-Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP).
+Applications that use this media type: Implementations of the Registration Data Access Protocol (RDAP) with Extensions.

 Additional information: This media type is a product of the IETF REGEXT Working Group.
 The REGEXT charter, information on the